 AJ was diagnosed with AML, an aggressive form of leukemia on May 22.
 He was admitted to Stamford Hospital for the first part of his treatment called Induction.
 Initial treatment involved 7days of continuous aggressive chemotherapy followed by a 21 day rebuilding period.
 He was hospitalized for 30 days.
 Several bone marrow biopsies indicated that the induction was successful and AJ was in remission.

 The Transplant Team at Memorial Sloan Kettering described AJ's donor pool as " an embarrassment of riches".
 He had 5 complete matches and the team was able to make the best choice for AJ.
 His transplant was October 5.
 MSK calls that date AJ's second birthday because it is the beginning of a new life.
+The transplant is considered his best hope for survival.

 During the treatment, AJ received countless blood and platelet transfusions giving us a renewed appreciation for all who donate blood.
 We are also eternally grateful to our generous donor.
 We hope to thank him in person in the future.